VIVOMEDIA/fusion-cachevisualisation/README.md

 This is just a debugging tool and highly recommended just to use in development context.

 ## What it provides
 This plugin add a wrapper around all cached and uncached segments to visualise them.
-Also it provides addional informations for each segement:
+Also it provides additional informations for each segement:

 Cached Segments
 * TypoScript path